AIanumel2025/video-clipping-agent/README.md

    hundreds of segments, too many for one LLM call reliably; needs windowing, similar in spirit to how alignment already handles long audio.

-Items 1–3 are really one product decision — what counts as clip-worthy, for whom, at what granularity — more than three separate engineering tasks, and are worth settling deliberately before building the rest.